Cohomological support varieties of certain monomial ideals: Background

 where edim is the embedding dimension and $K^R$ is the Koszul complex on a minimal generating set of $\mathfrak{m}R$.
 We say $R$ is \textit{Golod} if this equality holds at each entry for $M=k$. \begin{theorem}[{\cite[Theorem D]{bounds}}] Let R be a Golod local ring.
 For any bounded complex $M$ of finitely generated $R$-modules with $\operatorname{H}(M)=0$, expressed as an $E$-module by assigning to each $e_i$ the trivial action, the cohomological support variety $\operatorname{V}_R(M)$ is either all of $\mathbb{A}_k^n$ or a (conical) hypersurface, and every hypersurface is a cohomological support variety of some such complex.
-Furthermore, if $R$ is not a hypersurface ring, then $\operatorname{V}_R(R)=\mathbb{A}_k^n$. \end{theorem} Henceforth, we will consider the two following cases simultaneously: \begin{itemize} \item $\widehat{R}=Q/I$ with $Q$ a regular local ring and $I$ in the square of the maximal ideal of $Q$ (the \textit{local case}), \item $R = Q/I$ where Q is a positively graded polynomial algebra over a field and I an ideal generated by homogeneous forms of degree at least 2 (the \textit{graded case}). \end{itemize} In such cases we will call $Q/I$ a \textit{minimal regular presentation} of $R$.
-We will consider \textit{monomial ideals} within these $Q$, referring to monomials on a regular sequence of $Q$ or honest-to-God monomials, respectively.
+Furthermore, if $R$ is not a hypersurface ring, then $\operatorname{V}_R(R)=\mathbb{A}_k^n$. \end{theorem} We will consider \textit{monomial ideals} within these $Q$, referring to monomials on a regular sequence of $Q$ or honest-to-God monomials, respectively.
 The consideration of these ideals began in \cite{embdef}, and yielded the following \begin{theorem}[{\cite[Theorem 6.16]{embdef}}] Let $R$ have minimal regular presentation $Q/I$ and assume $I$ is minimally generated by five monomials.
 Then the cohomological support variety of $R$ is either a coordinate subspace of $\mathbb{A}^5_k$ or a union of two hyperplanes.
 More precisely, up to reordering of the generators, $\operatorname{V}_R(R)$ is either $\mathcal{V}(\chi_1\chi_5)$ or a hyperplane subspace. \end{theorem}